-PSY 302 Developmental Psychology

-(3-0-3).
-Explores how human psychology changes over time; considers various factors in development from conception until death, including biological, cognitive, social and cultural influences; periods of emphasis may include infancy, childhood, adolescence or adulthood.
+PSY 302 Developmental Psychology (3-0-3).
+Explores how human psychology changes over time.
+Considers various factors in development from conception until death, including biological, cognitive, social and cultural influences.
+Addresses development across the lifespan, from infancy to adulthood.
 Prerequisite: PSY 210, or PSY 101 and any one of STA 201, STA 202, NGN 111 or QBA 201.

 PSY 303 Health Psychology (3-0-3).

-Takes a multi-disciplinary approach (psychology, sociology, anthropology and biology) to present the current research and controversies to explore the mind-body connection: how psychological and behavioral factors influence health and illness and how illness impacts the psyche.
+Explores current research findings on how psychological and behavioral factors influence health and illness through a multidisciplinary approach drawing from psychology, sociology, anthropology and biology.
+Covers the impact of illness on the psyche.
 Prerequisite: PSY 210, or PSY 101 and any one of STA 201, STA 202, NGN 111 or QBA 201.

-PSY 304 Personality Psychology
+PSY 304 Personality Psychology (3-0-3).

-(3-0-3).
 Provides a comprehensive overview of the role of personality in psychology.
 Develops and engages the critical thinking skills that are characteristic of behavioral scientists.
 Examines contemporary theories and explores the critique of social constructionists.
 Demonstrates the understanding of human behavior, drawing on phenomenology and personal construct theory.
 Prerequisite: PSY 210, or PSY 101 and any one of STA 201, STA 202, NGN 111 or QBA 201.

-PSY 305 Cognitive Psychology
+PSY 305 Cognitive Psychology (3-0-3).

-(3-0-3).
 Provides a comprehensive overview of the role of cognition in psychology.
 Develops and engages the critical thinking skills that are characteristic of behavioral scientists.
 Explores the basics of cognitive psychology through the coverage of cognitive neuroscience, attention and consciousness, perception, memory, knowledge representation, language, problem solving and creativity, decision making and reasoning, cognitive development and intelligence.

 Prerequisite: PSY 210, or PSY 101 and any one of STA 201, STA 202, NGN 111 or QBA 201.

-PSY 306 Organizational Psychology

-(3-0-3).
-Develops and engages the critical thinking skills that are characteristic of behavioral scientists.
-Demonstrates the theories and application of psychology in the workplace with the following topics: psychology at work, establishing a strong workforce, social organization, and solving human problems of work.
+PSY 306 Organizational Psychology (3-0-3).
+Explores the psychology of organizations at the individual and group level using an evidence-based approach.
+Investigates a variety of topics related to organizations such as teamwork, leadership, motivation and performance evaluation.
+Emphasizes an understanding of research methods and data science in the context of organizations.
 Prerequisite: PSY 210, or PSY 101 and any one of STA 201, STA 202, NGN 111 or QBA 201.